joysn/leetcode/README.md

 1296_divide_array_k_consecutive_array.py - Given an array of integers nums and a positive integer k, find whether it's possible to divide this array into sets of k consecutive numbers

+1488_avoid_flood_city.py - Given lakes and value of day on which it rains.  goal is to avoid the flood in any lake.